healthy-minds/alx-pre_course/0x01-git/README.md

-A non-empty file they said
+They said to change the content